Complete Guide to Snake Plant Care: Growing Snake Plants Indoors

 Potting Soil:Use a special ‘succulent and cacti potting mix’.

-Pots:Clay pots are best they can grow in other pot types as long as they have drainage holes in the base.
+Pots:Clay pots are best, but they can grow in other pot types as long as they have drainage holes in the base.

-Fertilizer:Fertilizer is not necessary but you can increase the rate of growth with succulent and cacti fertilizer.
+Fertilizer:Fertilizer is not necessary, but you can increase the rate of growth with succulent and cacti fertilizers.

 Winter Care:Reduce watering and keep temperatures above 55°F (13°C).